SvenLilge/Continuum-MultiRobot-Estimation/README.md

 	cmake ..
 	make

-The code should compile in Release mode by default (for performance), otherwise this can be forced with:
+The code compiles in Debug mode by default, which enables useful asserts (validating inputs etc.) and proper error messages for debugging purposes.
+Alternatively, the code can be compiled in Release mode, which significantly increases the performance w.r.t. computation speed, by running the following commands:

 	mkdir build
 	cd build
 	cmake -DCMAKE_BUILD_TYPE=Release ..
-	make

-Alternatively, the code can be compiled in Debug mode, enabling useful asserts (validating inputs etc.) for debugging:

-	mkdir build
-	cd build
-	cmake -DCMAKE_BUILD_TYPE=Debug ..
 	make

 Afterwards, you can find compiled examples in the 'examples' folder.
 From within this folder, you can execute the examples with: